Top Paper Awards

 Interdisciplinary Researcher in Media Diversity

-I locate my research at the intersection of media diversity and media psychology in advertising, news, and entertainment, with an emphasis on gender and sexual minorities.
-I am especially interested in 1) the shifting media representation strategies of social minorities, and 2) the media effects of such representational strategies, within the context of the growing media consumer economy of commodified diversity and activism.
+I locate my research at the intersection of multicultural advertising, prosocial strategic communication, emerging technologies, and intersectional critical media effects, with an emphasis on the LGBTQ and racial minorities.
+I am especially interested in 1) the shifting media representation strategies of social minorities in digital advertising and journalism, and 2) the media effects of multicultural and prosocial strategic communication regarding marginalized groups, within the context of the growing media consumer economy of commodified diversity and activism.
 My research program is supported by my interdisciplinary training in mass communication, social psychology, and LGBTQ & gender studies.

-In addition to my publications and ongoing projects, I have presented my work at the annual conventions of the International Communication Association, the Association for Education in Journalism and Mass Communication, the National Communication Association, the Trans* Studies Conference, and the Southern Political Science Association.
+In addition to my publications and ongoing projects, I have presented my work at the annual conventions of the International Communication Association (ICA), the Association for Education in Journalism and Mass Communication (AEJMC), American Academy of Advertising (AAA), the National Communication Association (NAC), the Trans* Studies Conference, and the Southern Political Science Association.